 - PGY-3 or higher positions (excepting Child Neurology) in specialties accredited to begin at either the PGY-1 or PGY-2 level

 Exceptions to the All In Policy

-Requests for exceptions to the All In Policy must be submitted in writing and if approved apply only to the current Match year.
+Requests for exceptions to the All In Policy must be submitted in writing.

 CLICK HERE FOR LIST OF POSSIBLE EXCEPTIONS TO ALL IN POLICY

-Exceptions are not approved for international medical graduates needing visas or for programs in rural and medically underserved areas.
+Exceptions are not approved for international medical graduates needing visas.
+Exceptions for programs in rural and medically underserved areas are considered on a case-by-case basis.
 The R3 system is flexible and can accommodate special circumstances, including

 - International medical graduates with funding from their home countries